hyperjumptech/monika/docs/src/pages/guides/examples.md

       - response-time-greater-than-2000-ms
 ```

-Using the above configuration, Monika will perform login request in the first request, then use the returned token in the Authorization header of the second request.
+Using the above configuration, Monika will perform a login request in the first request, then use the returned token in the Authorization header of the second request.